Teaching with Humanity

 Students as Partners in Developing an Antiracist Curriculum

-Presented by Matthew Dawkins, SASAH Discipline Rep 2020-2021, and Aara Suksi, SASAH Director.
+Presented by Matthew Dawkins, SASAH Discipline Rep 2020-2021 and BA'2023, and Aara Suksi, SASAH Director.
 Among others, the presentation asked the question: What are the practical ways we can think about fostering an anti-racist and decolonized student experience in the classroom?